Average Cost of In Home Care for the Elderly

 This is proof that relevance has a significant impact on planning for health and care in the later years of our lives.
-In addition to the hard costs of writing checks to pay for the cost of care for elderly parents there are other work related costs that are rarely discussed.
+In addition to the hard costs of writing checks to pay for the cost of care for elderly parents, there are other work-related costs that are rarely discussed.

 Work-Life Balance and Opportunity Costs For Family Caregivers

-When we think of the average cost of in home care for the elderly we may not think about the opportunity costs of unpaid family care.
+When we think of the average cost of in-home care for the elderly we may not think about the opportunity costs of unpaid family care.
 Opportunity cost is defined as the loss of potential gain from other alternatives when one is chosen.
 In this situation choosing to become a caregiver for an elderly parent has the opportunity cost of lost income for family caregivers.

 Why is the idea of opportunity cost important and how does it impact public healthcare policy?
-An article in Health Affairs (2) estimating the cost of lost earning between 2013 and 2050 reports that the current opportunity cost is like to double.
-The current cost $67 billion dollars in 2019 is projected to double to $132-147 billion by 2050.
+An article in Health Affairs (2) estimating the cost of lost earnings between 2013 and 2050 reports that the current opportunity cost is like to double.
+The current cost of $67 billion dollars in 2019 is projected to double to $132-147 billion by 2050.

 The increase in opportunity cost is due to the increase in disabled elderly.
 Family caregivers in the workplace will become caregivers who may trade time at work for time caring for elderly parents and loved ones.